 The online appendix contains the Stata code described above and the do-files necessary to estimate certain quantiles.
-The Stata code in the online appendix will be updated as required, to include program codes for other HFCS-relevant topics.
-Every additional do-file will be supported with the corresponding documentation.
+Additionally, an R-version is provided.
+The code in the online appendix will be updated as required, to include of the user guide program codes for other HFCS-relevant topics.